spatie/opening-hours/README.md

 #### `OpeningHours::isOpenOn(string $day): bool`

-Checks if the business is op on a day in the regular schedule.
+Checks if the business is open on a day in the regular schedule.

 ```php
 $openingHours->isOpenOn('saturday');